RenneManny/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaadj/index.md

 writeCode

-Q. Create an express application named `user-diary-3`.
+Q. Cre ate an express application named `user-diary-3`.

 Each user should have fields: